Pecan & raisin oat cookie

 cook time15 minutes

-If, like me, you love a cookie, but you like to have a healthier sweet treat, then these and pecan and raisin oat cookies are what you are looking for.
+If, like me, you love a cookie, but you like to have a healthier sweet treat, these pecan and raisin oat cookies are what you are looking for.
 They are really simple to make, and you can have them at any part of the day including breakfast!

 They are vegan, gluten-free, refined sugar free and are full of amazing, good-for-you ingredients.
 These cookies will really power you through your morning or give you a mid-afternoon boost.
 They are great served warm straight out of the oven, or you can keep them for a few days for easy breakfasts or snacks.